CSS Image Buttons Css3Menu.com

 Also important is the way in which we match volunteers with projects.
 Because we're working so closely with our local partners, we can target each volunteer's abilities and experience to the specific needs of the project.
 Your placement is therefore as close as it comes to being 'tailor-made'...

-Last, but by no means least, is the level of support provided to volunteers - not just by us in preparing you for your placement, but also the full-time support of our local partners while you're there.
+Last, but by no means least, is the level of support provided to volunteers - not just by us in preparing you for your placement, but also by our local partners who give you full-time support while you're there.

 (Want some advice on how to check out all the volunteer organisations you are researching?